Vishwavijeth/SocialGAN/README.md

   <img src='images/model.png' width='1000px'>
 </div>

-## Setup
-All code was developed and tested on Ubuntu 16.04 with Python 3.5 and PyTorch 0.4.

 ## Pretrained Models
 You can download pretrained models by running the script `bash scripts/download_models.sh`.
 This will download the following models: